jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 The fact that I genuinely prefer Qutebrowser to Chromium is a huge surprise for me and has sparked a transition away from other Google products as well.
 (Drive/Photos -> Nextcloud, Google Search -> DuckDuckGo, etc.)
-So far I haven't committed to the others as fully as I have with Qutebrowser, but it has been fun exploring some of the other options that are out there.
+So far I haven't committed to those others as fully as I have with Qutebrowser, but it has been fun exploring some of the other options that are out there.

-I know that I focused my comparisons on Chromium throughout this post, and that is because it is what I am most familiar with, but I don't expect that my opinions would change much if I were comparing Firefox/Safari/Edge/etc to Qutebrowser.
+I know that I focused my comparisons on Chromium throughout this post, and that is because it is what I am most familiar with, but I don't expect that my opinions would change too much if I were comparing Firefox/Safari/Edge/etc to Qutebrowser instead of Chromium.
 (The [FAQ](https://qutebrowser.org/doc/faq.html) has nice explanations of some reasons to choose Qutebrowser over others.)